 If your work is volunteer, make sure your commitments align with your priorities.
 In other words, don’t say yes because no one else is available or because someone pressured you into it.
 The truth is someone else will do it.
 And another person’s urgent is not your important.

 Once those categories are filled out, I go back through each list and plug the to-do’s into different days of the week.
 This part of planning is like putting notes on a staff and creating a melody my soul instantly recognizes and syncs into.

 Sometimes I just write the initial of the day of the week in parenthesis next to the task.
 Other times, when I’m feeling more inspired, I’ll create a weekly layout and add the tasks to specific days.

 Having a loose theme for each day of the week keeps me from trying to do too much in one day.
 It also caters to my natural rhythm and tendency to be very methodical.

 I’ve noticed lately that I’ve shifted into using a combination of my bullet journal and Google calendar.
 I write the weekly lists in my journal and the daily to-do’s in the calendar.
 Whether you use a paper planner or digital planner doesn’t matter.
-Use the tools that work best for you.
+Ultimately, the best daily planner is the one that suits your needs.